-Mechanical Nasal Airway Obstruction: Trouble breathing through the nose (not snoring) due to a bony or cartilaginous deformity.
+Mechanical Nasal Airway Obstruction: Trouble breathing through the nose (not snoring) due to a bony or cartilaginous deformity (Corey, 2009).

 Prolonged, Persistent Nasal Airway Obstruction: Trouble breathing through the nose (not snoring) that has not responded to six weeks of medical management such as nasal steroids, antihistamines, and decongestants.
-Elimination of Rhinitis Medicamentosa as a cause for airway obstruction.
+Elimination of drug-induced rhinitis, including Rhinitis Medicamentosa, Rhinitis Medicamentosa as a cause for airway obstruction (Corey, 2009).

-Reconstructive Procedures: Reconstructive Procedures when the primary purpose of the procedure is either of the following: Of the following: Treatment of a medical condition Improvement or restoration of physiologic function
+Reconstructive Procedures: Reconstructive Procedures when the primary purpose of the procedure is either of the following:

+- Treatment of a medical condition - Improvement or restoration of physiologic function